 Yes!
 The clinical models will be created using editors that translate intuitive dragging and dropping of elements into machine-readable code – so no manual programming is needed.

-We have created tutorials on how to use the clinical modeling tools Archetype Editor and GDL2 Editor and there are plenty of information on how to work with GitHub to be found on the Internet.
+We have created tutorials on how to use the clinical modeling tools Archetype Designer and GDL2 Editor and there are plenty of information on how to work with GitHub to be found on the Internet.
 Checkout the Guides and Tutorials to learn more about the modeling tools, and the links provided in the How To section to learn more about working with GitHub.

 How many models can I submit?